 The family medicine cabinet is home to many attractive drugs of abuse, including:

 - Stimulants, including Ritalin

 These drugs may be compounded in pharmacies, and their use may be approved by a physician, but they’re far from safe for recreational use.
 Teens who take these drugs may be overwhelming their bodies with intense chemicals, and while they may feel euphoric, they may be doing significant damage to their developing brain cells.
 Even though the use of these drugs is dangerous, it’s also quite common, according to a study conducted by The Partnership at Drugfree.org and the MetLife Foundation.
 Here, researchers found that one in four teens has abused a prescription medication.
 Of those who did abuse medications, 20 percent began the abuse prior to age 14.
 Studies like this demonstrate how pervasive prescription drug abuse really is, and why parents really need to keep prescriptions under lock and key.

 While teens might abuse substances they find within the home, they might also feel comfortable in purchasing illicit drugs for abuse.
-Among the substances teen boys are willing to buy for recreational use, marijuana is the most popular.
-According to the Monitoring the Future Survey released in 2012, 6.5 percent of high school seniors use marijuana nearly every day.
+Among the substances teen boys are willing to buy for recreational use, Monitoring the Future Survey released in 2012, 6.5 percent of high school seniors use marijuana nearly every day.
 Use like this might very well be considered part of an addictive pattern, as people who use this powerful drug daily often have persistent changes in brain cell formation, and they might even feel symptoms of withdrawal when they try to curb their use.